icerpc/icerpc-docs/pages/slice/language-reference/preprocessor-directives.md

 been defined and a symbol that has been explicitly undefined.
 It is safe to define an already defined symbol or undefine an undefined symbol.
 Likewise, it is safe to define, undefine, then define a symbol again.

-It is recommended to use upper-case letters for preprocessor symbols, e.g. `#define DEBUG`.
+It is recommended to use (SCREAMING_SNAKE_CASE)[https://en.wikipedia.org/wiki/Snake_case] for preprocessor symbols, e.g. `#define DEBUG`.
 Like other Slice identifiers, preprocessor symbols are case sensitive.

 ## Syntax

 The preprocessor is not a full-blown programming language, but it supports a number of directives that can be used to control the preprocessor's behavior.
-Preprocessor directives must be the first non-whitespace characters on a line and may be nested.
+Preprocessor directives must be the first non-whitespace characters on a line, can not span multiple lines, and may be nested inside other preprocessor directives.

 Preprocessor directives are:

-- `#define <SYMBOL>` - Define a symbol
+- `#define <SYMBOL>` - Define a symbol.
-- `#undef <SYMBOL>` - Undefine a symbol
+- `#undef <SYMBOL>` - Undefine a symbol.
-- `#if <SYMBOL>` - Open a conditional compilation if the given symbol is defined.
+- `#if <SYMBOL>` - Open a conditional block if the given symbol is defined.
-- `#elif <SYMBOL>` - Close the previous conditional compilation and open a new one if the given symbol is defined.
+- `#elif <SYMBOL>` - Close the previous conditional block and open a new one if the given symbol is defined.
-- `#else` - Close the previous conditional compilation and open a new one.
+- `#else` - Close the previous conditional block and open a new one.
-- `#endif` - Close the previous conditional compilation.
+- `#endif` - Close the previous conditional block.

 The `#if` and `#elif` statements support several logical operators and parentheses: